mojitoinc/mojito-mixers/README.md

 - Persist cookie with paymentID in the key.
 - Use CheckoutOverlay in success page and load orgID, checkoutItems... from cookie.
 - Add param validation and redirects in SuccessOverlay (implemented in its getServerSide props and CheckoutOverlay).
+- Add param validation and redirects in ErrorOverlay.
+- Fix CheckoutModalFooter missing close link and main action href (context: ErrorView).
+- Make sure ErrorOverlay passes error message as URL param.
+- Make sure 3DS error flow is resumed properly (show error loader variant, display previous data, timer continues, keep item and units...).
+- Remove CheckoutProvider.

 DOING:

-- Add param validation and redirects in ErrorOverlay in CheckoutOverlay.

-- Review usages of receivedRedirectUri.
-ErrorOverlay should just redirect to item page or / without params.
-- Review clearing of error param and useOpenCloseCheckoutModal().
-- Do not pass error param.
-Just redirect to the billing view.
-- Remove CheckoutProvider!
+- Keep and document SuccessOverlay as alternative (redirect before confirmation screen).
+- Investigate 3DS paymentId mismatch issue.
+- Document queries, flows, origin-overwrite header...

 TODO:
+- NEW PR 1: Persist wallet address (Plaid too) and use it when coming back from 3DS...
+Also add walletAddress to other payment methods.

+- NEW PR 2: BillingView button should be initially disabled if there's already data to validate (so unless form is empty).
+- NEW PR 2: When going  BillingView or PaymentView, the selected saved item blinks as it's initially not selected.

-- Are close with ESC + isDialogBlocked working?
+- NEW PR 3: Are close with ESC + isDialogBlocked working?
-- Add 5 seconds wait logic there.
-- Delete SuccessOverlay (only need StaticSuccessOverlay).
-- Document queries (origin-overwrite) and flow.
-- Why closing the modal shows loader.
+- NEW PR 3: Why closing the modal shows loader.

-- Chip variants in Mint (new PR).
+- NEW PR 4: Chip variants in Mint (new PR).

+- NEW PR 5: Move success/error/failure to constants, props or env variables.
+- NEW PR 5: Fix confirmation handling when pressing back (browser button) after a 3DS error.
+Should the confirmation screen be shown anyway?

 <h1 align="center">🍸 Mojito Mixers</h1>